-11. Should or Should Not’s: This distortion characterized by statements of “Should and Should not’s” which are internalized rules that govern the individual’s behavior.
+11. Should or Should Not’s: This distortion is characterized by statements of “Should and Should not’s,” which are internalized rules that govern the individual’s behavior.

 If the individual goes against them, they are plagued with guilt, and if others go against them, the individual experiences annoyance and resentment.
 This irrational thinking is a great source of anxiety for the individual.